 What it pays: You set your rate, but average babysitting rates range from $10-25 an hour.

-If you’re one of those stylish mamas who hasn’t ditched the high heels and still carries a brand-name purse instead of a dirty diaper bag—Stitch Fix might be the perfect work-from-home job for you.
-Don’t know it?
+If you're one of those stylish mamas who hasn't ditched the high heels and still carries a brand-name purse instead of a dirty diaper bag—Stitch Fix might be the perfect work-from-home job for you.
 Stitch Fix is a clothing delivery company that sends you personalized wardrobe choices based on your preferences, lifestyle and price point (you fill out a questionnaire to determine these bits).
-You get five outfits in a box; pay only for what you keep (which can be everything or nothing).

 Behind this service, of course, is a team of work-from-home stylists who pull together the outfits, client by client.
 Stylists get a rundown of the customer, then scramble to find something fabulous.
 Stylists must commit to working 15 to 30 hours per week and be available for an on-site training session in their city.
 Currently, Stitch Fix needs stylists in Austin, Cleveland, Dallas, Houston, Minneapolis, Los Angeles, Pittsburgh, Sacramento, San Diego and San Francisco.

-What it pays: $15 per hour according to Glassdoor.
+What it pays: About $15.50 per hour according to Glassdoor.

 Apply here: Stitchfix.com/careers/styling